noiseprotocol/noise_spec/noise.md

 Noise messages are <= 65535 bytes because:

- * This allows streaming decryption of large files without having to hold the entire file in memory
+ * This allows safe streaming decryption, and random access decryption of large files.
- * This simplifies testing and reduces memory or overflow errors in handling large messages
+ * This simplifies testing and reduces likelihood of memory or overflow errors in handling large messages
- * This restricts length fields to 16 bits - the overhead of larger length fields might cost something for small messages, but the overhead of smaller length fields is insignificant for large messages.
+ * This restricts length fields to a standard size of 16 bits, aiding interop
+ * The overhead of larger standard length fields (e.g. 32 or 64 bits) might cost something for small messages, but the overhead of smaller length fields is insignificant for large messages.

 Nonces are 64 bits in length because: